 Garbage disposals make our lives easier—but they are often misused.
 In fact, garbage disposals are some of the most abused kitchen appliances.
 This is largely due to the fact that many people think garbage disposals are capable of handling just about anything when, in reality, they are only intended for soft, non-starchy, organic waste.

-If you need garbage disposal services in Orange County, including garbage disposal repair or replacement, give us a call!
+If you need garbage disposal services in Long Beach, including garbage disposal repair or replacement, give us a call!
 At Power Pro Plumbing Heating & Air, we are proud to offer a full range of garbage disposal services for customers throughout the South Bay and the Greater Los Angeles Area.
 Trust our professional plumbing technicians to get your disposal back up-and-running!

 Call (800) 260-7187 or submit an online contact form today to request a free estimate!
 We are available 24/7 for emergency plumbing services, including emergency disposal repairs.